 How to Conduct Competitive Intelligence

-One of the most effective market research strategies generally referred to as competitive intelligence, is based on the gathering, analysis, and application of business information about a company’s rivals.
-But just what is competitive intelligence?
-Arik R. Johnson, Managing Director of Aurora WDC, provides this definition of CI:
+One of the most effective market research strategies generally referred to as competitive intelligence (CI), is based on the gathering, analysis, and application of business information about a company’s rivals.

 CI is the purposeful and coordinated monitoring of your competitor(s), wherever and whoever they may be, within a specific marketplace.